OKaluza/fractured/docs/docs.rst

 - *complex* a complex number value, represented as a real and imaginary value separated by a comma in code, appears as two number entries.
 - *rgba* a colour value, appears as a colour box which can be clicked on to bring up a colour picker
 - *list* a list of labels, the variable will be assigned a numeric value based on user selection from 0 to n-1 (where n is number of list items), appears as a drop down list.
+- *define* a list of labels, the name of the parameter will be defined literally to the value of the selected entry (as #define param_name selected_value in generated code)
 - *real_function* a drop down list of functions returning real number values
 - *complex_function* a drop down list of functions returning complex number values
 - *bailout_function* a drop down list of bailout functions